• Skip to primary navigation

 • Instead of maple syrup, try date syrup, or agave which are other choices for a healthy sugar substitute.

-• If you prefer to use this mustard dipping sauce as a dressing for salad or a vegetable bowl, add more water to get to desired texture.
+• If you prefer to use this mustard dipping sauce as a dressing for salad or a vegetable bowl, add more water to get the desired texture.

 • If you don't like stone-ground mustard, try your favorite brand of mustard.